How to deal with Banksia and Grevillea pests

 Q: Are Banksias pet-safe?

 A: Yep!
-Banksias are generally non-toxic, but it’s still best not to let pets chew on them.
+Banksias are generally non-toxic, but it’s best not to let pets chew on them.

 Q: Why are my Banksia leaves turning silver?